 Some of the best spots to see the fall colors include Trail Ridge Road in Rocky Mountain National Park, Independence Pass in Aspen, Last Dollar Road near Telluride.

 Visiting a pumpkin patch is a fun activity for all ages!
 There’s nothing like heading to a farm, picking out your perfect pumpkin, and carving it while sipping on some hot apple cider.
 Colorado definitely has its fair share of fun pumpkin patches, each offering visitors a unique experience.
+We’ve made it easy with this list of the 11 best pumpkin patches and fall festivals in Colorado.

 Whether you’re a beer drinker, apple picker, sweater wearer, or all of the above — take our advice this year and embrace all that is fall in Colorado!